 Relativity implies that time stops at the speed of light, so a matter clock sitting on a photon wouldn’t tick at all.
 Light from the Andromeda galaxy takes 2.5 million of our years to arrive on earth but according to relativity, no time at all passes for the light itself.
 It also starts and ends its journey at the same location by length contraction!
 Needless to say, this makes no sense, as how can light move at all if its time stops?
 It can’t, so matter time doesn’t apply to light.

-Time passes for matter when it doesn’t move, so life events can occur, but light never stops, so its time doesn’t pass that way.
-If light is a wave that spreads, its time passes for every network tick, but for matter as a standing wave, its time passes as life events occur.
-Time for light is then absolute, based on quantum cycles, while time for matter is relative, based on life events.
-Light is the ultimate messenger because it moves absolutely, at the speed limit of our universe.
+Time passes for matter when physical life events occur, but light can travel for millions of years without a physical event, so its time doesn’t pass that way.
+For light, time ticks by as the network passes it on, but for matter, time only passes as life events occur.
+The definitions are different, so time for light is absolute, based on quantum cycles, but time for matter is based on life events which, as will be seen, don’t occur when it moves.
+Light then is the ultimate messenger because it never stops for itself, to exist in our time, but constantly moves forward in absolute time, at the maximum speed that our universe allows.